XuanlongQ/Five_Year_Plan/README.md

 1. Doc2vec_model_training.py - Training Doc2vec model and get Doc2vec embeddings
 2. Clustering.py - Using Doc2vec embeddings to conduct KMeans clustering

+Note: Please remove the test.bin and all_docfiles.docx, which are placeholder Files.

 ## Acknowledge
-This replicated work was leaded by Prof. Eric j.
+- This replicated work was leaded by Prof. Eric j.
 Heikkila, Prof. Ling Zhu, and Prof. Ying XU.
-The team members include Xuanlong QIN and Ruihui TIAN.
+- The team members include Xuanlong QIN and Ruihui TIAN.